raspberrypilearning/chatbot/en/step_5.md

 --- /hint ---
 --- /hints ---

-+ The trouble with your chatbot is that it doesn't give a reply if the user answers "no".
-Can you change your ChatBot so that it also replies "Oh no!" if you answer "no" to the question?
++ The trouble with your chatbot is that it doesn't reply if you answer "no".
+Can you change your chatbot so that it also replies "Oh no!" if you answer "no" to its question?

-    Test and save: Your ChatBot should now say "Oh no!" if you answer "no".
+    Test and save: Your chatbot should now say "Oh no!" if you answer "no".
 In fact, it will say "On no!" if you answer with anything other than "yes" (the __else__ in an if/else block means __otherwise__).

     ![Testing a yes/no reply](images/chatbot-if-else-test.png)

 --- hints ---
 --- hint ---
-Your ChatBot should now say "That's great to hear!" __If__ the user answers "yes", but should say "Oh no!" if the user answers something __else__.
+Your ChatBot should now say "That's great to hear!" __if__ your answer is "yes", but should say "Oh no!" if you answer with something __else__.
 --- /hint ---
 --- hint ---
 Here are the code blocks you'll need to use: